moj-analytical-services/splink_scalaudfs/README.md

 - run `sdk version` on the terminal in order to check your installation of sdkman was successful

+if you use zsh ensure that these lines are the last lines of your .zshrc file.

+`#THIS MUST BE AT THE END OF THE FILE FOR SDKMAN TO WORK!!! export SDKMAN_DIR="/Users/MYUSERNAME/.sdkman"
+[[ -s "/Users/MYUSERNAME/.sdkman/bin/sdkman-init.sh" ]] && source "/Users/MYUSERNAME/.sdkman/bin/sdkman-init.sh"`

+If they are not make them so!

+#### Install Scala via sdkman

 It is important to install a version of Scala that is in the 2.11 to 2.12 range as these are the ones compatible with Spark 2.4.5